 d.
-Vendor: Any as long as pants are indistinguishable from the approved vendor pants b.
+Vendor: Any as long as pants are indistinguishable from the approved vendor pants a.
+Color: Navv-blue b.
 Style: Flat or pleated front walking shorts.
 Shorts should fall mid-thigh and not be longer than the knee, with belt loops and a solid dark belt c.
 Fit: No excessively-baggy or tight-fitting shorts will be permitted.
 Shorts should be worn at the waist with no undergarments visible.
 The shorts should have belt loops and a solid, dark belt should be used d.
-Vendor: Any as long as the shorts are indistinguishable from the approved vendor a.
-Color: The shoes should be solid white b.
-No colors on the shoes or soles c.
-No neon or colored shoe laces (white shoes must have white laces)
+Vendor: Any as long as the shorts are indistinguishable from the approved vendor